 The penalty for a second offense with no accident is still a misdemeanor.
-You face up to nine months in jail unless there was a minor in your car or your BAC was 0.15% or higher.
+You face up to nine months in jail unless there was a minor in your car, or your BAC was 0.15% or higher.

 In the latter case, you could serve up to one year in jail.
 Additionally, you have to serve a 10-day jail sentence, during which 48 hours must be consecutive if your first DUI conviction happened within five years of your second.

-A third DUI conviction in 10 years of your second conviction is a third-degree felony that carries a potential of five years in prison, with a minimum sentence of 30 days in jail.
+A third DUI conviction within 10 years of your second conviction is a Florida third-degree felony that carries a potential of five years in prison, with a minimum sentence of 30 days in jail.
 You could go to jail for one year if your last conviction is outside of 10 years.

 A fourth offense or subsequent charge for DUI is also a felony in Florida.
 You could serve as long as five years in prison after a conviction.
 Under this part of Florida’s DUI law, there is no time limitation for a fourth or subsequent offense.

 You should be aware that there are other consequences you could suffer because of a DUI conviction.

 You will be on probation for one year, perform community service, lose your driver’s license, have your car impounded, pay thousands of dollars in fines, attend DUI school, and install an ignition interlock on your car.
 However, having the right lawyer could help you avoid these consequences or get your charges reduced.

 As mentioned above, sometimes a DUI charge is a felony, even if it’s your first offense.

 You could face a felony DUI in Florida for charges such as: